-Table 3 skills and capabilities related to employment outcomes for module code/s
+Table 4 skills and capabilities related to employment outcomes for module code/s

-Skills a Skills and capabilities related to employability LO no. On successful completion of the named award, students will be able to: Module Code/s 22 Justify their decisions in policing, including those made in complex professional situations and contexts, demonstrating appropriate knowledge of powers, legislation and Authorised Professional Practice COPS2003 COPS3108 23 Taking a problem-solving approach, utilise and adapt a range of policing methods and tactical options to provide ethical approaches to operational policing including the proactive consideration of equality and diversity and human rights.
+Skills and capabilities related to employability LO On successful completion of the named award, students will be able Module no. to: Code/s

+Skills Skills and capabilities related to employability 22 Justify their decisions in policing, including those made in complex professional situations and contexts, demonstrating appropriate knowledge of powers, legislation and Authorised Professional Practice COPS2003 COPS3108 23 Taking a problem-solving approach, utilise and adapt a range of policing methods and tactical options to provide ethical approaches to operational policing including the proactive consideration of equality and diversity and human rights.
 COPS2003 COPS3004 COPS3108 24 Implement and evaluate an investigation plan from the instigation of an investigation to evidential and case management evaluation, developing reasoned and logical strategies to meet the diverse range of criminal offences and needs of victims, witnesses and suspects with fast-track actions, investigatively important actions and case management/disclosure needs considered.
 COPS2110 COPS3005 COPS3108

-Table 4 transferable/key skills outcomes for module code/s
+Table 5 transferable/key skills outcomes for module code/s